Accommodation: Mercure Bangkok Makkasan Hotel

-The bed was a king size which Max was happy about!
+The bed was a king size which Paul was happy about!
 There were also two types of pillows that were light and comfy.
 Our heads would sink into them just perfectly.

 Unfortunately the off putting thing was that there was a disgusting stain on the sheets… Gross!